-Cambodia may provide a cultural shock to the Western traveler, but this 5-stars hotel offers both comfort and responsibility, luxury and sustainability!
+Cambodia may provide a cultural shock to the Western traveler, but this 5-star hotel offers both comfort and responsibility, luxury and sustainability!
 Very soon Jaya House in Siem Reap might become the world leader in the hotel industry.
 Remember where you first read about it!

 Folsom Europe Street Fair is one of the largest gay fetish events on the old continent.
 Many of you wanted to check why this kinky event attracts more than 20 thousand tourists to Berlin every September!

 My Malaysian visit started off with attending the Hindu’s Thaipusam Festival.
-Its extreme body rituals are still embedded in my memory, and make me want to return to Batu Caves, or other temples celebrating Lord Murugan!
+Its extreme body rituals are still embedded in my memory and make me want to return to Batu Caves, or other temples celebrating Lord Murugan.

-Wrapping this top 10 list of the most read articles in 2017 is the follow-up to the overall winner.
+Wrapping this top 10 list of the most-read articles in 2017 is the follow-up to the overall winner.
 The Selfie Girl speaks up in this one, while I uncover the aftermath of the virality that the original article experienced in the social networks in Indonesia.

 Social channels as Pipeaway’s potential strength